ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _ON TV_: The same _REPORTER_ from earlier, standing outside their house, discusses the unpredictable weather this time of year.

 **REPORTER**
 As you can see behind me, new residents are moving in despite the ominous weather forecast.
-Meteorologists are predicting an unusually severe storm system to hit our coast within the next 48 hours.
+Meteorologists are predicting an unusually severe storm system to hit our coast within the couple of weeks hours.
+That's right folks - we're in for a wild ride.

 _Dallas moves closer to the TV, his expression growing concerned as he listens to the report._

-**REPORTER**
-Residents are advised to stock up on essentials and prepare for potential power outages.
+**REPORTER** (Interviewing the Mayor in a Podcast style setting) Residents are advised always be ready in case of an emergency - stock up on the basics - essentials and prepare for potential power outages.
 Stay tuned for further updates on this developing situation.

 _Mac's eyes drift back to the window, where the wind has picked up, rustling the tall grass outside._